medic/cht-android/README.md

 The command above builds and assembles the _debug_ and _release_ APKs of the Unbranded Webview version of the app.

-Each APK will be generated and stored in `build/outputs/apk/[flavor][Engine]/[debug|release]/`, for example after assembling the _Medicmobiledemo Webview_ flavor with `make flavor=MedicmobiledemoWebview assemble`, the _release_ versions of the APKs generated are stored in `build/outputs/apk/medicmobiledemoWebview/release/`.
+Each APK will be generated and stored in `build/outputs/apk/[flavor][Engine]/[debug|release]/`, for example after assembling the _Simprints Webview_ flavor with `make flavor=SimprintsWebview assemble`, the _release_ versions of the APKs generated are stored in `build/outputs/apk/simprintsWebview/release/`.

 To assemble other flavors, use the following command: `make flavour=[Flavor][Engine] assemble`.
 See the [Flavor selection](#flavor-selection) section for more details about `make` commands.